Classwork-Org/DL_Coursework/README.md

 ## Third assignment

-NMT with seq2seq LSTM model
+NMT from English to Vietnamese using seq2seq LSTM model